 We will not run a community ad for an organization tied to one of our paid advertisers.

 We’ll show 10% of our ad inventory each month to support initiatives that we care about.
 Please complete an application to be considered for our Community Ads program.
-If you have any questions about our community ads program, feel free to send us an email.

 We have added multiple ways to opt out of the advertising on Read the Docs.